Consequences of excessive use of pornography in adolescents

-One of the consequences of the advent of the internet has been the increase in the use of online pornography.
+One of the consequences of the arrival of the internet has been the increased use of online pornography.
 This has generated an increase in scientific research focused on the possible consequences of these materials.

 However, a large part of the studies have exclusively evaluated the consequences in adult users.
-Probably, the fact that precisely the population most vulnerable to this type of content is the least studied is due, among other aspects, to ethical and practical limitations, and a certain negligence on the part of the trainers, who do not want to believe that children and adolescents adolescents access this content.
+Probably the fact that precisely the most vulnerable population to this type of content be the least studied It is due, among other aspects, to ethical and practical limitations, and to a certain negligence on the part of the trainers, who do not want to believe that children and adolescents access this content.

 Minors have unlimited access to multiple and varied pornographic content.
-However, due to the evolutionary stage in which they are, characterized, among other aspects, by a still developing brain, it is more difficult for them to differentiate between reality and fiction.
+However, due to the evolutionary stage in which they are, characterized, among other aspects, by a still developing brain, they find it more difficult to differentiate between reality and fiction.

-It is also observed that the youngest copy the sexual behaviors that they visualize in sexually explicit materials and consider them a powerful tool for sex education.
+It is also observed that the youngest copy the sexual behaviors they visualize in sexually explicit materials and consider them a powerful sex education tool.

 Negative consequences

-Although some authors have focused on the possible positive consequences derived from the use of pornography in young people, scientific reality shows an exponential increase in research evaluating the association between the use of pornography and multiple negative consequences.
+Although some authors have focused on the possible positive consequences derived from the use of pornography in young people, scientific reality shows an exponential increase of research evaluating the association between pornography use and multiple negative consequences.

 However, it should be noted that other authors have not observed clear directional effects between the use of pornography and the sexual behavior of adolescents, so this would be a controversial association.